-The O by Kissaki drink menu is filled with Japanese-inspired cocktails, Blue Door draft sake in addition to a large selection of wine and beer.
+The O by Kissaki beverage menu is filled with Japanese-inspired cocktails, Blue Door draft sake in addition to a large selection of wine and beer.

 Whisky, Meron, Ichigo, Ikigai, and Omugi highballs are on the menu.
-Craft cocktails including an Oolong Martini, Kosho Margarita, Momo Sour, and a Sawayaka Daiquiri.
+Craft cocktails including the Kosho Margarita, Kouyou Sour, and Majime Old Fashioned.

 O by Kissaki Hours

-O by Kissaki in East Hampton is currently open for dinner Wednesday-Sunday beginning at 6pm.
+O by Kissaki in East Hampton is currently open for dinner Wednesday-Monday beginning at 5:30pm.